Chef, TV Personality and Host/Creator of Bizarre Foods, Writer and Teacher

 Jennifer V. Cole

-Jennifer V. Cole is Deputy Editor for Southern Living magazine.
+Mississippi-born Jennifer V. Cole is Deputy Editor for Southern Living magazine.
 Previously she was an editor at Travel + Leisure.
 She’s climbed Mt.
 Kilimanjaro, ridden elephants through the jungles of Thailand, and made it her mission to eat her way around the world.
-Cole is a member of the Southern Foodways Alliance.
-She regularly speaks about Southern food at events across the country.
+Cole regularly speaks about Southern food at conferences and events across the country and is a cornbread-loving member of the Southern Foodways Alliance.
 She is the founding editor and producer of the Southern Living “Biscuits & Jam” music series.
 Her work has been recognized by min, Folio, and the Society of American Travel Writers.
 Cole speaks French, German, and Italian—and enough Dutch to get in trouble.
 She takes her bourbon neat.

 Food & Drink Writer

 Jordana Rothman is a veteran of Time Out New York, where she held the reins as the magazine’s Food & Drink editor for six years.
-She’s a respected member of the national food writing community and a frequent contributor to print and digital publications such as Food & Wine, Bon Appétit, New York Magazine, Grub Street and Conde Nast Traveler.
+She’s a respected member of the national food writing community and a frequent contributor to print and digital publications such as Food & Wine, Bon Appétit, New York Magazine, Cherry Bombe, MadFeed, Grub Street and Conde Nast Traveler.
 She is currently co-writing a taco cookbook with Alex Stupak of Empellon, to be published by Clarkson Potter in Fall 2015.

 Lee Brian Schrager